ctlab/GADMA/docs/source/user_manual/hands_on.rst

 Example YRI, CEU
 -------------------

 GADMA has an example of the parameter file ``example_params``.
-To run GADMA with this parameters one should just run from the GADMA's home directory:
+To run GADMA with this parameters one should just run from GADMA's home directory:

 .. code-block:: console